mjvo/vms202d/content/slides/2018-09-06/_index.md

 ---
 title: 'What Do Photographs Do?
-Studium and Punctum'
+Studium and Punctum<br />'
 date: "2018-09-06"
 outputs: "Reveal"